Revelts/wep-config/README.md

 -->

 ## Callback

-- This callback used to check when player get shot by issuerid on their head
-  - playerid : the player that get shot at
-  - issuerid : the player that cause the damage
-  - amount   : the amount of the damage
-  - weaponid : weaponid
 ```c
 OnPlayerShootHead(playerid, issuerid, Float:amount, weaponid);
 ```
-- This callback used to check when player get shot by issuerid on their torso
+- This callback used to check when player get shot by issuerid on their head
   - playerid : the player that get shot at
   - issuerid : the player that cause the damage
   - amount   : the amount of the damage